 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Hallux Rigidus is a stiff big toe with pain, swelling and inflammation in the joint.
+A common cause of big toe pain.

 Initial symptoms include pain and stiffness at the base of the big toe called the MTP joint, especially when walking.
 Swelling and inflammation may also be present.
 As the condition gets worse the patient may also experience loss of movement and walk with a limp.
 Eventually pain is felt even when resting and the top of the joint will be tender to touch.
 Bone growth on top of the joint may occur.
 Pains in the lower back, hips, or knees may result due to changes to walking patterns.